klis87/redux-requests/packages/redux-saga-requests/README.md

   ```
   or CDN: `https://unpkg.com/redux-saga-requests-fetch`.

-Of course, because this is Redux-Saga addon, you also need to install Redux-Saga.
+Of course, because this is Redux-Saga addon, you also need to install `redux-saga`.
+Also, it requires to install `reselect`.

 ## Usage [:arrow_up:](#table-of-content)